 Mel Allan is a founding fourth and fifth grade teacher and is excited to teach fourth grade again at Compass!
 Mel grew up in western Massachusetts and graduated from Syracuse University where she completed the Inclusive Elementary and Special Education teacher preparation program, while also majoring in Spanish Language, Literature, and Culture.
-She jumped at the opportunity to student teach in New York City, which ultimately sparked her interest to teach in urban progressive, inclusive schools.
+She jumped at the opportunity to student teach in New York City in 2014, which ultimately sparked her interest to teach in urban progressive, inclusive schools.
 After this experience, Mel knew that Brooklyn was the place where she wanted to begin her teaching career.
 Mel recently graduated from the Math Leadership Program at Bank Street College of Education.

 Marc spent three years teaching third grade at a wonderfully innovative independent school in Boston before returning to New York to gain further experience in progressive charter schools.
 He is passionate about interdisciplinary education and drawing on student interests to help drive instruction.
 He strives to help students embrace their own learning, and to understand what it takes to make a difference in the world.

 In his spare time, Marc enjoys exercising, reading, traveling, and following professional sports, particularly his hometown Washington Wizards.
 He also likes to explore New York, both personally and with his students.
 He can't wait to start teaching this fall!

 Luke is very excited to start his very first year of teaching!
 He is thrilled to start his career at Compass.
 Luke was born in South Korea and was raised in north New Jersey.
 He graduated from Syracuse University and was in the Inclusive Elementary and Special Education teacher prep program.
 During his fall semester of his senior year, Luke took the opportunity to do his student teaching in New York City where he was exposed to progressive schooling in an urban setting.
 Since then, Luke knew exactly where he wanted to teach.